michaelnisi/headary/README.md

 # headary - summarize HTTP headers

 **headary** is a trivial [Node](https://nodejs.org) package that provides a normalized summary of basic HTTP status codes and headers.
-You might use **headary** to handle redirected (and unmodified) responses in a unified way throughout your code.
+You might use **headary** to write control flow for `redirects` and `304s` in a uniform way.
+This can make sense if you handle responses at multiple locations in your code.

 [![Build Status](https://secure.travis-ci.org/michaelnisi/headary.svg)](http://travis-ci.org/michaelnisi/headary)